compromise-evident/pqML/README.md

 <br>
 <br>

-## When you're done experimenting with the default configuration
+## When you're done experimenting with lightweight configurations

 * Set ```number_of_layers``` to ~5, and ```neurons_per_layer``` to ~5000.
 * Adjust lengths & quantities.